g-tumwesigye/Time_Series_Forecasting/README.md

 Experiments.

-- Conducted 15+ experiments varying number of layers, units, batch size, and learning rates.
+- Conducted a number of experiments with varying number of layers, units, batch size and learning rates.
 - Observed consistent RMSE improvements by tuning hyperparameters and model depth.
 - Best RMSE achieved: **6390.08**